General Terms and Conditions

 7. When arranging for external services, the Resort does not assume any liability for services ordered by the Guest.
 The Resort does not assume any liability for auxiliary persons.

-8. Items lost and/or found must be reported immediately by the owner to firstname.lastname@example.org upon becoming aware of the loss.
-Lost and/or found items will be kept by the Resort for 4 months from the date of discovery.
-After this period, the items will be handed over to a lost property office and no longer stored at the Resort.
-The Resort does not assume any liability for lost items.
-Proactive contact with the suspected owner will not be made if an item is found by the Resort.
+8. Items lost and/ or found must be reported immediately by the owner to firstname.lastname@example.org after awareness of the loss.
+Items lost and/ or found will be kept by the resort for 4 months from the date of discovery.
+After this period, valuable items such as jewelry and watches with a value higher than CHF 500 will be handed over to a lost and found office.
+All other (valuable) items will be disposed of after this period and will no longer be kept at the resort.
+The resort assumes no liability for lost items.
+The resort will not proactively contact the presumed owner if an item is found.

 The Guest’s use of any logos/images of the Resort in any form requires the prior written approval of the Resort.
 If the publication of said logos/images takes place without such permission, the Resort may withdraw from the contract.
 The Guest is liable for any damage incurred by the Bürgenstock Resort on account of the use of these materials.